-Support your student before university
+Support your teenager before university

 From Years 12 and 13 until the start of university, you can support your child towards success and independence.

 Students often ask what subjects they should take at school to help prepare them for particular subject areas at university.

 Keep in mind that some qualifications and first year undergraduate courses (100-level) require particular NCEA, IB, Cambridge or other schooling results.
 Make sure that your child checks the entry requirements for both the courses and qualifications they are interested in.
 It is also very important that they take at least four or five UE approved subjects.

 Some subjects, like mathematics, Chemistry and Physics, build on the basics students have learnt at school.
 However, students can still enrol in a specific degree/major/course if they have not studied a related subject at school.
 In nearly all cases, there are introductory or bridging courses offered if your child has a limited background those subject areas.